Top 8 Best Electric Skateboard Under 500 (2022 Reviews)

 The range, however, is limited, boosting only 12.5 miles on average.
 Nonetheless, the speed and design coupled with a 2 hour charge time make it an ideal option for beginners and inner-city commuters.

 What’s more, it allows double braking – manual and electric.

 The wide deck allows enough space to take control of the speed.
+For this reason, I don’t seem to have much difficulty or loss of control when using it, regardless of whether I’m a beginner or a pro.
 So whether you’re a beginner or a pro skater, you won’t have trouble getting a grip on Hiboy S22.

 If you love to cruise uphill, know that this e-board won’t lose its power.
 Instead, it offers a decent power up to 20 degrees of inclines, which is pretty great compared to other models that typically cap out at around 15 degrees of depth.